How to stop your dog pulling on the lead

 Choose equipment that is comfortable and safe

-A quick Internet search will show you equipment that promises to ‘cure’ pulling.
-Some equipment causes pain or discomfort when the dog pulls by putting tension in a sensitive area.
+A quick internet search will show you equipment that promises to ‘cure’ pulling, but some equipment causes pain or discomfort when the dog pulls by putting tension in a sensitive area.
 This is unnecessary and can be unpleasant and confusing for them.

 Reward your dog when they are by your side

-As you move forward, reward you dog whenever they are by your side.
+As you move forward, reward your dog whenever they are by your side.
 When they begin to get the hang of it, slowly increase the time and distance between rewards.

 Consistency is key